arqex/react-datetime/README.md

 A date and time picker in the same React.js component.
 It can be used as a datepicker, timepicker or both at the same time.
 It is **highly customizable** and it even allows to edit date's milliseconds.

-This project started as a fork of https://github.com/quri/react-bootstrap-datetimepicker but the code and the API has changed a lot.
+This project is a fork of https://github.com/YouCanBookMe/react-datetime, modified to align with the Angular UI Bootstrap Datepicker implementation at https://angular-ui.github.io/bootstrap/.

+There are some differences in the markup, but it's close enough to mimic the experience and the keyboard behaviour is the same.
+Not all options have been ported.

+Please note: installation instructions refer to original project.

 ## Usage